Skip to content

 └─────────┴─────────┘

-There are two ways two count unique values in Polars one is an exact methodology and the other one is an approximantion.
-The approximation uses the HyperLogLog++ algorithm to approximate the cardinality and is especially usefull for very large datasets where an approximation is good enough.
+There are two ways to count unique values in Polars: an exact methodology and an approximation.
+The approximation uses the HyperLogLog++ algorithm to approximate the cardinality and is especially useful for very large datasets where an approximation is good enough.

 df_alias = df.select(